rdons/hyde/README.md

  * No regions
  * Code must build .NET 4.
  * If you didn't write the code you must provide a reference to where you obtained it and the license.

+### FAQ - Technical Details
+**Looking at my tables in Azure Table Storage, I notice that some fields contain the prefix "%HYDE_DATETIME%" while others do not.
+What's up with that?**
+The C# DateTime struct supports a range from year 0001 to year 9999, while Table Storage only supports DateTimes from year 1601 to year 9999.
+To work around this, if we cannot store a C# DateTime using a corresponding Table Storage DateTime, we store it as a string and tag it with its corresponding C# structure so that we can retrieve it as the appropriate type in the future.